OpsGen/ebs-btrfs-autoscale/README.md

 This is an example of a daemon process that monitors a filesystem mountpoint and automatically expands it when free space falls below a configured threshold.
 New [Amazon EBS](https://aws.amazon.com/ebs/) volumes are added to the instance as necessary and the underlying filesystem ([BTRFS](http://btrfs.wiki.kernel.org) or [LVM](https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)) with [ext4](https://en.wikipedia.org/wiki/Ext4)) expands as new devices are added.

+## Warning

+Downscaling is implemented for BTRFS only.
+Tested on Ubuntu 22.04 with Docker mountpoint `/var/lib/docker`.

 ## Assumptions:

 1. Code is running on an AWS EC2 instance